Providing Safe Housing

 The Safehouse is not “just a place to stay,” but rather a stepping stone to a better life.
 Throughout the client’s stay, Doorways’ staff offer counseling, financial education, support groups, job advocacy and help with finding permanent housing.
 We seek to improve our client’s life for the long-term, not just the immediate challenge.

 Additionally, because there is a significant correlation between domestic violence and pet abuse, in 2009, Doorways became the only shelter in Virginia, and one of nine in the country, to offer safe shelter for people and pets fleeing violence through our Safe Kennel.

 The Freddie Mac Foundation Family Home is more than a shelter; it’s a safe, temporary home where we offer comprehensive services to help families and youth work towards stability.
 There are 22 beds and 10 bedrooms.
 On average, 6-9 families reside at the Family Home on any given day.
 More than half of the residents are children under the age of 12.

 The Family Home provides onsite access to support services as well as connections to additional community resources.
 Food and care items are provided free of charge to the families residing at the Family Home.

 HomeStart Supportive Housing Program

-Whether a family is graduating from shelter, or able to bypass shelter altogether, our goal remains the same: that each family we work with moves on to safe, long-term housing of their own.
-Since 1996, Doorways HomeStart Supportive Housing Program has been providing a successful combination of rental subsidies and support services to families throughout our community.
-Today, nearly two-thirds of our clients live outside shelter in homes of their own.
-When clients graduate from Doorways, they maintain their housing and we move on to help the next family.
+We work with clients to empower throughout their shelter stay and transition to safe, long-term housing of their own.
+Doorways HomeStart Supportive Housing Program provides a successful combination of rental subsidies and support services to youth and families throughout our community.
+When clients graduate from Doorways, they maintain their housing.